 - Why should they undergo that training, in your opinion?

 B. ARE THESE SENTENCES TRUE OR FALSE?
 JUSTIFY.
 (5 PTS)

 - British diplomats rely heavily on English when they are appointed to the host country.

-- To learn a foreign language helps understand one’s own.
+- Learning a foreign language helps one understand one’s own.

 II- LANGUAGE (15 points)

 A. COMBINE THE FOLLOWING SENTENCES USING A RELATIVE PRONOUN: WHO, WHOSE AND WHICH.
 (3 PTS)